dhurlburtusa/shortcuts/graphql/graphql-notes.md

 ## History

 * A query language created by Facebook in 2012.
-* The development of this standard started in 2015.
+* The GraphQL spec was started in 2015.

 ## Design Principles